krishauser/Klampt/Documentation/Manual-Installation.md

 python setup.py install
 ```

-**Building dependencies from source.** If you wish to build dependencies from scratch, Visual Studio project files are available.
+**Building dependencies from source.**

+If you wish to build dependencies from scratch, Visual Studio project files are available.
 Make sure to place all compiled library (.lib) files in the Klampt/Library folder.
 All libraries should be built in Win32 mode, with C++ code generation set to Multithreaded DLL / Multithreaded Debug DLL.

-Note: when building KrisLibrary you may need to set the cmake variable BOOST\_ROOT to reflect your Boost installation path using the command line option `-DBOOST\_ROOT=/path/to/boost` or via adding BOOST\_ROOT in cmake-gui.

 The general procedure is as follows:

-1. Acquire Boost, GLUT and optionally (but recommended) WinGLPK 4.61 and/or Assimp 3.0.1270.
+1. Acquire GLUT and optionally (but recommended) WinGLPK 4.61 and/or Assimp 3.0.1270.
 Place the glut32.lib, glew32.lib, glpk\_4\_61.lib files in Klampt/Library or in your Visual Studio path.
 Place the Assimp folder in Klampt/Library.
 2. Configure and edit dependencies as follows:
     1. GLUI:  Visual Studio will complain about template instantiations inside class definitions in h; simply put these in the global namespace.
 Also, if you are using GLUI rather than Qt4, due to Visual Studio's string range checking, GLUI will throw an assertion in Debug mode when an EditText is created.
 To fix this, you will have to add several checks similar to this: `if(text.empty()) return 0;` in glui_edittext.cpp.
     2. ODE: Set up build files with premake4 vs2010.